dspencej/UnscriptedAdventures/README.md

 ## Contact

 If you have any questions, feedback, or suggestions, feel free to join the [discussion](https://github.com/dspencej/UnscriptedAdventures/discussions) or open an [issue](https://github.com/dspencej/UnscriptedAdventures/issues/new).

+For bug reports, you can use the [Bug Report Template](https://github.com/dspencej/UnscriptedAdventures/issues/new?assignees=&labels=&template=bug_report.md&title=Bug%3A).
+To suggest a feature, use the [Feature Request Template](https://github.com/dspencej/UnscriptedAdventures/issues/new?assignees=&labels=&template=feature_request.md&title=Feature+Request%3A).

 ---